-My results for espresso were a bit mixed.
+My results for espresso were excellent.
 I pulled some lighter roasts on the Flair, and they were quite good.
 You don’t have to be ultra-precise with a lever machine when dialing in because you can adjust the pressure as you go along.

-However, on a pump machine, it’s more challenging to use.
-Each click is 22 microns, making it just a bit more challenging to dial in than the Jx Pro.
+On an electric pump machine, it’s more challenging to dial in the shot.
+Each click is 22 microns, making it just a bit more rough compared to the Jx Pro or J-Max.

-So I would experience a difference of around 8 seconds in shot time for each click.
-It’s still possible to dial in the grinder and get the right timing for what you want, but it means that you should adjust timing by dose instead of clicks once you find the right setting.
+It’s still possible to dial in the grinder and get the right timing for what you want, but it means that you should adjust timing by adjusting dose instead of clicks once you find the right setting.

-Overall, it does work okay for espresso.
-I could grind a dose of 18 grams medium roast in 45 seconds, and for a darker blend, it took around a minute for 18 grams.
+Overall, it does work very well for espresso.
+I could grind a dose of 18 grams medium roast in 32 seconds, which is extremely solid and actually a tiny bit faster than Jx Pro.